What is the TEXTJOIN Function?

 - Delimiter (required argument) – The string that is inserted between each text value in the resulting string.
 The most common delimiters used are a comma or a space character.

-- Ignore_empty (required argument) – The argument helps in determining whether empty cells are included in the resulting string.
+- Ignore_empty (required argument) – This argument helps in determining whether empty cells are included in the resulting string.
 If the argument is TRUE, it will ignore empty values.
 If it is FALSE, it will include the empty values in the results.